Comprehensive Guide to Buying and Building with Dell PowerEdge T330 Server

 Why Dell PowerEdge T330?
 Is T330 the right choice for you:

-Dell PowerEdge T330 is a single socket entry level tower server that belongs to the 13th generation of Dell PowerEdge server family.
+Dell PowerEdge T330 is a single socket entry-level tower server that belongs to the 13th generation of the Dell PowerEdge server family.
 In my opinion, this generation of hardware is at the sweet spot in terms of price, performance, and efficiency.
-Although the specs are mediocre at best, it should be more than enough for general purpose home server, and with a dGPU added, it can easily handle multiple 4k REMUX to 1080p 8Mbps plex transcoding.
+Although the specs are mediocre at best, it should be more than enough for a general-purpose home server, and with a dGPU added, it can easily handle multiple 4k REMUX to 1080p 8Mbps plex transcoding.

 Pros: